mvolkmann/MyUnixEnv/notes/strapi-notes.md

-To make content available through HTTP GET requests, click "Roles & Permissions" in the left nav, click "Public", and select the operations to allow for each content type.
+To make content available through HTTP GET requests, click "Roles & Permissions" in the left nav, click "Public" (or "Authenticated" for restricted access), and select the operations to allow for each content type.
 Operations include "count", "create", "delete", "find", "findone", and "update".
 These correspond to REST services that will become available.